extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 - creating a data model and mapping the fields and tables you need
 - considering joins and calculations
-- understanding where there may be any da
+- understanding where there may be any data quality or format issues

+#### Start with `SELECT`

+Especially if you're unfamiliar with the d